rgommers/meson-python/docs/how-to-guides/shared-libraries.rst

 need to preload the shared library on import to make this work by adding this to ``mypkg/subdir/__init__.py``:

+FIXME: when the .dll is located right next to the extension module that needs it, using ``os.add_dll_directory`` is not necessary.

 .. code-block:: python

     def _load_sharedlib():